No quantum solutions to linear constraint systems in odd dimension from Pauli group and diagonal Cliffords: Introduction

 Quantum solutions to LCS are known to exist only in even or infinite (Hilbert space) dimension;\footnote{Here, the dimension refers to the (minimal) Hilbert space on which operators act.
 The existence of linear constraint systems over $\zz_d$ admitting possibly infinite-dimensional quantum but no classical solutions for arbitrary $d \in \mathbb{N}$ has been reported in \cite{ZhangSlofstra2020}.} it is an open question whether finite-dimensional quantum solutions to LCS also exist over $\zz_d$ for $d$ odd.
-Notably, the qubit Pauli operators in the Mermin-Peres square define a quantum solution of an associated LCS (see Eq. ~(\ref{eq: MP-square LCS})).
-This raises the question whether LCS with quantum but no classical solutions exist within (tensor products of) the generalised Pauli group $\mc{P}_d$ for arbitrary finite dimension $d$; \cite{QassimWallman2020} have shown that this is not the case.
-Here, we generalise this result, by approaching the problem from a computational perspective.
+Notably, the qubit Pauli operators in the Mermin-Peres square (see Fig.~\ref{fig: MP square} below) define a quantum solution to a LCS over $\zz_2$ (see Eq. ~(\ref{eq: MP-square LCS})).
+This raises the question whether LCS with quantum but no classical solutions exist within the $n$-qudit Pauli group $\mc{P}^{\otimes n}_d$ for arbitrary finite dimension $d$; yet, \cite{QassimWallman2020} have shown that this is not the case.